What is a commercial invoice (and how to raise one)

 As a result of Brexit, shippers and receivers trading between the EU and UK will require an EORI number for their respective countries.

-For example, if you’re a UK business sending a shipment to a buyer in Portugal, you will require a UK EORI number and the business you’re shipping to will require an EORI number registered in Portugal.
+For example, suppose you’re a UK business sending a shipment to a buyer in Portugal.
+In that case, you will need a UK EORI number and the business you’re shipping to will require an EORI number registered in Portugal.

 Note: If you haven’t done so already, you can apply for your EORI number on the GOV.UK website.